Nick220505/breathecoherence/README.md

 - Next.js team for the amazing framework
 - Vercel for the deployment platform
 - Neon.tech for the database service
-- Cloudinary for media management
+- Google for AI services
-- Google for AI and translation services
+- DeepL for translation services